Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Methods of analysis

 {\it 2.
 Uncertainty in local dark matter energy density.} As indicated in Eq.~(\ref{phiadelta}), the measurement of the axion–photon coupling parameter $g_{a\gamma}$ requires knowledge of the dark matter energy densities $\rho_{s}$ near the pulsar and $\rho_{o}$ near the Solar System.
 However, $\rho_{s}$ is difficult to determine observationally and is subject to large uncertainties, which ultimately limit the precision of the derived constraints.

 {\it 3.
-Randomness of pulsar signal phase.} The pulse phase $\varphi_{s}$ of a pulsar signal is inherently random and indeterminate, which prevents the signal propagation time $T$ from being used to reliably determine the value of $\Delta$ in Eq.~(\ref{phiadelta}).
+Randomness of phase.} For pulsars, the pulsar and the observer often reside in different axion coherent regions.
+This means the phase $\varphi_{s}$ of the axion field at a pulsar is inherently random and indeterminate, which prevents the signal propagation time $T$ from being used to reliably determine the value of $\theta_{T}$ in Eq.~(\ref{phiadelta}).
+Meanwhile, the phase of the pulsar signals cannot be well determined, introducing uncertainty into practical research and analysis.

 {\it 4.
 Complex and frequency-dependent ionospheric interference.} In practical observations, most pulsar signals are detected in the radio band, and ground-based radio telescopes therefore serve as the primary observational instruments.
 However, such measurements are inevitably affected by ionospheric interference.
 The Earth’s ionosphere induces Faraday rotation, which modifies all pulsar signals and leaves a characteristic imprint in the data.
 Consequently, this effect must be corrected during data processing.
 Although physical models of the Earth’s ionosphere have been extensively developed \cite{10.1051/0004-6361/201220728,10.1093/mnras/sty3324,10.1029/2012RS004992}, and a variety of algorithms for mitigating ionospheric contamination have been proposed \cite{10.1086/501444,10.1051/0004-6361/201220728,10.1007/s00190-008-0266-1}, these corrections nonetheless impose an additional computational burden.